• Do remote blockchain developer jobs really hire worldwide, or is timezone the real deal-breaker?

 • Aditi R

-Yep, the roles are out there—but “remote” doesn’t always mean “anywhere.”
+Yep, the demand for skilled blockchain professionals is high but “remote” doesn’t always mean “anywhere.”
 Most Web3 startups really do hire remote, but they still want 4-6 hours of timezone overlap with their core team.
 From India, EU-based firms feel easiest; some US companies ask devs to work partial EST hours.

-Paperwork matters.
-If a firm can’t pay contractors in your country or doesn’t use an Employer-of-Record service, they limit hiring to certain regions.
-Always ask about this up-front.
+Sometimes compliance and legal papers also impacts remote hiring process.
+If a protocol can’t pay contractors in your country or doesn’t use an Employer-of-Record service, they limit hiring to certain regions.
+It is always advisable to ask about this up-front.

-Skills beat certificates every single time.
-Two or three live Solidity/DeFi projects on GitHub land interviews far faster than a badge.
-Use certs only as résumé spice, not the main dish.
+Skills get more weightage than certificates every single time.
+Two or three live Solidity/DeFi projects on GitHub called for interviews far faster than a badge.
+Use certs only as one additional credibility factor in resume but not as sole decision making factor.

-Rust is hot.
+Rust is making the vibes.
 Solana, Polkadot, and newer L1s pay a premium for Rust devs.
 Adding Rust on top of Solidity doubles your market.

 Frontend + Web3 is a killer combo.
 Teams need devs who can wire smart contracts to slick UIs, not just write on-chain logic.